mileni98/data-warehouse/README.md

 The **Queries folder** contains SQL code for querying the data that has been loaded onto the server.
 Use these queries to analyze and visualize the data.

+The **Source database folder** contains SQL code creating tables for source OLTP database, and filling it with mock data.

 ## System Architecture